tehbooom/elastic-data/README.md

 ## TODO

+- Allow to execute application without a TUI `elastic-data run`
 - Show error messages to users
-- Allow to execute application without a TUI `elastic-data run`
-- Sending bytes stopping and starting restarts the count even if threshold is meet
-- Update README to explain what integrations/datasets are supported
-- Generate a list of supported integrations and their datasets for users to easily look at
 - Support more timestamp formats
   - snort needs more timestamps
   - crowdstrike uses  crowdstrike.metadata.eventCreationTime and need to adjust the json